wty2011jl/wty2011jl.github.io/_pages/about.md

 - B.Eng. in Optoelectronic Information Science and Engineering
 - B.Sc. in Computer Science and Technology
 - GPA: **3.48 / 4.0**, Ranking: **10 / 89**

+## Tiny wisdom to keep：
+- *Every step we take shapes who we become.* :-)
+- *Dust will settle as we go along.* :D
+- *Follow intuition in crossroads, reason in routines.* :P